jlord/git-it-electron/CONTRIBUTING.md

 **Issues**

 - Screenshots or gifs so that what you're seeing can be seen :art:.
-- Please include what operating sytem you're using if you've run into a problem.
+- Please include what operating system you're using if you've run into a problem.
 - Specifying what version of Node and npm you have wouldn't hurt either :arrow_heading_up:.

 **Pull Requets**